Rock 'n' Roll History for

 July 10

-Kenny Rogers and several other members of the New Christy Minstrels quit to form the First Edition.
-The new group received their first national exposure on the Smothers Brothers TV show and went on to have such hits as "Just Dropped In (To See What Condition My Condition Was In)" in 1968 (US #5), "Ruby, Don't Take Your Love to Town" in 1969 (US #6) and 1971's "Something's Burning" (US #10), as well as hosting their own weekly TV show.
+Kenny Rogers and several other members of the New Christy Minstrels quit to form The First Edition.
+The new group received their first national exposure on the Smothers Brothers TV show and went on to have such hits as "Just Dropped In (To See What Condition My Condition Was In)" in 1968 (US #5), "Ruby, Don't Take Your Love to Town" in 1969 (US #6) and 1971's "Something's Burning" (US #10).
+From 1971 to 1973, they hosted their own musical variety TV show called Rollin' on the River.

 July 10